By: Jacob Campbell & Mahsa Aliaskari

 By: Nelli Shevchenko

 The U.K. Home Office has updated the Employer’s Guidance on Right to Work Checks on 28 February 2023.
 The guidance contains important information about obligations and compliance processes for UK right to work applications made by UK-based employers.
-Changes include clarifications on eVisa and BRPs checks, use of ID Service Providers, and
+Changes include clarifications on eVisa and BRPs checks, use

 By: Mia Batista, Steven R. Brouillard, and Victoria Ma